AMERICA'S FAITH FRONTIER

 PATH OF FAITH

-Below are my favorite examples of Christians that answered God's call to a better place.
+I am not qualified to answer the question, but I can give a few popular examples of Christians who answered God’s call to a better place.
 You may have your own examples.
-And if it be the case that you can celebrate my examples, and I can celebrate your examples, then odds are good that we can work together to make our Nation a better place.
+And if it is the case that you can celebrate my examples, and I can celebrate your examples, then odds are good that we can work together to make our Nation a better place.
 Why?
-Because we both like examples of Americans that chose the hard path of faith and won against insurmountable odds.
-People that made America great.
-People that chose a path as difficult as it was full of promise, and by way of their courage, determination, and all that goes into a leap of faith, became the wind in the sails of generations to come.
+Because we both like examples of Americans who chose the hard path of faith and won against insurmountable odds.
+People who made America great.
+People who chose a path as difficult as it was full of promise, and by way of their courage, determination, and all that goes into a leap of faith, became the wind in the sails of generations to come.

-Example #1: The Pilgrims happened to be white Europeans, but an infinitely more accurate description would be this; they were children of God.
+EXAMPLE #1: The Pilgrims were children of God.
 Faithful and courageous, they boarded the Mayflower, and within a year, half were dead and the other half had suffered terribly.
 But they were not fools, they understood their dream to be an “impossible” one, and still they went forward.
-And such is the power of faith that, nearly four-hundred years later; their dream still lives.
+And such is the power of faith that, nearly four hundred years later, their dream still lives.
 Their dream was to live free as a loving God would have them live, and not live according to the mandates of tyrants.

-Example #2: There was something very special in the hearts of the Pioneers who arrived at the shore of the Columbia River, having already come thousands of miles through mountain-ranges, deserts, and plains on the Oregon Trail.
-The Columbia River made up the final leg of their journey.
-Trail weary men, women, and children, they loaded their wagons and dreams on wooden rafts, then set out to run two-hundred miles of the most dangerous water anywhere on earth.
-It was an incredibly perilous thing to do, but then again, they had that special brand of courage, that kind of courage that comes with faith.
+EXAMPLE #2: There was something special in the hearts of the Pioneers who arrived at the shore of the Columbia River, having already come thousands of miles through mountain ranges, deserts, and plains on the Oregon Trail.
+Trail-weary men, women, and children, they loaded their wagons and dreams on wooden rafts, then set out on the final leg of their journey—the Columbia River Gorge, a two-hundred-mile gauntlet in which they would brave some of the most perilous water on earth.
+It sounds incredible, but it’s true.
+They had that special brand of courage, the kind that comes with faith.
 And with that kind of courage all across this land, Americans gave rise to a Nation that became a beacon of hope around the world.

 _______

-So where did we go wrong?
+So, where did we go wrong?
 What happened?
+And what should we do?

-Columbus was a human being, meaning he was both wonderful and pathetic like you and I and the Pilgrims and Pioneers and so many others that came here to build better lives and, in the process, built America.
+The Pilgrims and Pioneers, and so many others who came here to build better lives, were human beings like us, meaning they were both wonderful and pathetic, meaning that, despite their shortcomings, they were able to build the greatest nation on earth, America.
 This includes the slaves, who were freed through great bloodshed and sacrifice.
 This includes Native and Hispanic Americans who fought and died for America in World War I and every war since.
 This includes Asian Americans whose many contributions to America go unheralded.
 To build better lives, our forefathers and mothers, flawed though they be, mustered the faith and courage to go forward through hardship and danger.
-They put themselves in God's hands, walked into the unknown, and built something greater than their ability to imagine.
-Now if you cannot appreciate the courage and sacrifices of those that came before, then you and I do not belong in the same boat.
-But if you appreciate the sacrifices of those that came before, then like me, you may be old enough to remember the greatness they gave rise to.
+They put themselves in God’s hands, walked into the unknown, and built something greater than their ability to imagine.
+Now, if you cannot appreciate the courage and sacrifices of those who came before, then you and I do not belong in the same boat, and my advice is that you find another country to live in, one you can appreciate.
+On the other hand, if you can appreciate the sacrifices of those who came before, then, like me, you may be old enough to remember the greatness they gave rise to.
 There are many examples.
 I remember the small farms and towns of Kansas, with thriving local economies, happy healthy people out and about, and streets so safe that children could run and play without a fear in the world.
 From sea to shining sea, we were building a great Nation.
 We all had a part to play, and we were making slow but steady progress.
 Good things take time, and it seemed that with hard work and dedication, we could accomplish anything, even go to the moon!
-But no more had we reached the heights then men in high places decided God was no longer needed.
-We became, as they say, full of ourselves.
-Without God, we tried in vain to fill our empty hearts with all that money can buy.
-Without God, we poisoned ourselves with unhealthy choices and then looked to science for salvation even as the miracle of modern medicine went hand-in-hand with a national health crisis of biblical proportion.
+But no more had we reached the heights than men in high places decided God was no longer needed.
+And by and large, we made the mistake of following them.
+Then, without God at the helm, we tried in vain to fill our empty hearts with all that money can buy.
+Without God, we poisoned ourselves with unhealthy choices and then looked to science for salvation even as the miracle of modern medicine went hand-in-hand with a national health crisis of biblical proportions.
 Without God, we set out to rectify our moral failings through the power of the State, and we fell prey to evil forces that attacked our God-given right to feel good about where we come from, what we’re made of, and who we are (children of God).
-God was declared dead, and the void left in our hearts and culture was filled with garbage from Hollywood, Fifth Avenue, and others in a race for power, money, and control.
+God was declared dead, and the void left in our hearts and culture was filled with garbage from Hollywood, Fifth Avenue, University Elites, Billion Dollar News Media, and others in a race for power, money, and control.

-As our Nation sinks like Rome in a race for power, money, and control; the following quote reminds us that all is not lost but to the contrary, all is waiting to be gained.
-The quote is from the American scholar, Will Durant:
+As our Nation sinks like Rome in a race for power, money, and control, the following quote reminds us that all is not lost but to the contrary, all is waiting to be gained.
+The quote below is from the American scholar, Will Durant:

 “There is no greater drama in human record than the sight of a few Christians, scorned or oppressed by a succession of emperors, bearing all trials with fierce tenacity, multiplying quietly, building order while their enemies generated chaos, fighting the sword with the word, brutality with hope, and at last defeating [Rome] the strongest state that history has known.
 Caesar and Christ had met in the arena, and Christ had won.”